Getting only half the audio experience? Here’s your one-stop guide to fix your headphones that only work in one ear.

 Here’s how:

-- Pair the headphones again with your device.
+- Then, reconnect your headphones with your device.

 Check for a halfway point issue